padawin/game-of-life/README.md

 * press 'enter' to start the automaton
 * press 'r' to restart the automaton
 * press 'p' to pause the automaton

+## Options

+Change the radius of the cells:
+Line 1: int radius = 8;

+Change the width of the world:
+Line 2: int width = 1000;

+Change the height of  the world:
+Line 3: int height = 1000;